-Directors are responsible for overseeing MetLife's policies to ensure that MetLife's assets are used only for legitimate business purposes.
+Directors are responsible for overseeing MetLife's policies and business practices to ensure that MetLife's assets are used efficiently and only for legitimate business purposes, without waste, theft or carelessness.
 Directors shall not use MetLife assets for their personal benefit or gain.